This is a hardcore garlic sour cream sauce made with a whole garlic bulb, tomatoes, and sour cream.

 - 2 medium tomatoes

-- fine sea salt and pepper
+- fine sea salt and ground black pepper

 Instructions

 - Add the oil gradually while stirring all the time, until the mixture emulsifies slightly, like a mayonnaise.
-Add the sour cream and mix well.
+3 tablespoons sunflower oil

-- Remove the seeds from the tomatoes, chop them very finely.
+- Add tomatoes: Remove the seeds from the tomatoes and chop them very finely.
 Add to the bowl and stir gently.
-Adjust the taste with salt and pepper to taste.
+2 medium tomatoes

 Notes

 - Or smetana, creme fraiche.
-For a lower fat version use Greek yogurt with at least 3% fat.
+For a lower fat version, use Greek yogurt with at least 3% fat.

 Astamari says